dotnet/SqlClient/README.md

   * Environment details: e.g. .NET Framework / .NET Core version, client operating system
   * Table schema (for some issues the data types make a big difference!)
   * Any other relevant information you want to share
-- Try to provide a repro app demonstrating the isolated problem is possible.
+- Providing a minimal repro app demonstrating the problem in isolation will greatly speed up the process of identifying and fixing problems.

 Thank you!

 ## Reporting security issues and security bugs

 Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) [secure@microsoft.com](mailto:secure@microsoft.com).
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.
 Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://technet.microsoft.com/en-us/security/ff852094.aspx).

 ## Still have questions?